Problems with navigation in Cortona3D viewers

-In some cases the needed navigation module in Cortona is not activated.
+In some cases, the needed navigation module in Cortona is not activated.
 This may happen on Windows 7 OS with the Internet Explorer’s Protected Mode enabled.
-This may also happen when local VRML scene has never been loaded and user attempts to load VRML scene on a web site.
-This is to do with the Internet Explorer security settings: when viewing a web site with Cortona3D publication, the system does not allow Cortona3D to store the navigation modules in the registry.
+This may also occur when the local VRML scene has never been loaded and the user attempts to load the VRML scene on a website.
+This is to do with the Internet Explorer security settings: when viewing a website with a Cortona3D publication, the system does not allow Cortona3D to store the navigation modules in the registry.
 This issue can affect the following actions:

 - Scroll wheel doesn't zoom in or out; and

 - Rotate function does not rotate the object (left click and drag).